 Objectives

-By joining this support model, you will…
+By joining this cohort model, you will…

-Build professional capital as you collaborate with colleagues to grow your knowledge base
+build professional capital as you collaborate with colleagues to grow your knowledge base;

-Successfully submit at least one component for National Board certification that meets the NBPTS standards.
+successfully submit at least one component for National Board certification that meets the NBPTS standards.

 Description